jsas-uw/SocialNetwork/README.md

 I got it to use the graph to populate the buttons.
 Show all users and load file will display actual users now. logCommand parses everything from the input files and updates the graph correctly.

+Todo:
+- Final checks: review assignment/rubric to make sure we have everything
+- Bottom pane: check that we have all status messages and hook the counters up to SocialNetworkManager to get graph stats

 # Bill's tasks
 - Today
 -     added some quick styling to the round user buttons.